 Why Does My Sauce Keep Breaking?

-Your sauce is broken if the butter separates itself from the rest of the sauce.
-You can see this in how it pulls away from the white base and sits like an oil near the surface.
+Your Alfredo sauce recipe is broken if the butter separates itself from the rest of the sauce.
+You can see this in how it pulls away from the white base and sits like olive oil near the surface.
 If your sauce keeps breaking, it's probably for these two reasons.

-The first is that your heat was too high and the milk has scorched, causing it to separate.
+The first is that your heat was too high and the whole milk has scorched, causing it to separate.
 When making Alfredo, you do not want the sauce to boil.
 Ever.
+Keep it on a low heat while whisking to prevent scorching.

 What Cheese Should I Use?

-The customary cheese for your best Alfredo sauce is Parmesan.
+The customary cheese for your best Alfredo sauce is Parmesan cheese.
 Don't get the cheap stuff in the green can that's not even refrigerated - you want to use Parmigiano-Reggiano.
-Fontina is also a smooth flavorful cheese that will take your Alfredo to a new level.
+Fontina is also a smooth flavorful cheese that will take your Alfredo recipe to a new level.
+If you only have Romano cheese on hand this flavorful cheese will work beautifully in your homemade Alfredo sauce recipe.

 If you're sticking to traditional Alfredo rules, the star of your dish is the sauce, going the extra mile to be sure that you're buying quality cheese will make all the difference in the final product.